BenAtWide/eat4wellbeing/about-joanna.md

 <br style="clear:left">
 <img style="float:left;margin-right:8px;margin-left:20px" width="190" height="86" src="/static/cnhc.gif">

 Joanna is also registered with [The Complementary & Natural Healthcare Council (CNHC)](http://www.cnhc.org.uk) a national voluntary regulator for complementary healthcare practitioners.
-She also serves as a profession-specific board member for the CNHC.

 It is a requirement of all BANT and CNHC registered practitioners to maintain their skills by undertaking Continuing Professional Development (CPD) and Joanna regularly attends lectures & seminars to keep updated of the latest research & developments in nutrition.